-There are also new routers that come in packs of two or three called mesh networks which can deliver whole-home Wi-Fi at great speeds.
+It's well worth trying the free option of moving your router to a central position in your home - if you can, that is - to improve coverage.
+If this isn't possible or doesn't work, there are new routers that come in packs of two or three called mesh networks which can deliver whole-home Wi-Fi at great speeds.

-If your house suffers from weak Wi-Fi, check the placement of your wireless router.
+If your house suffers from weak Wi-Fi upstairs, check the placement of your wireless router.
 Make sure it's out in the open (even if it is ugly) and in the centre of the home if possible, free from obstructions.

 Don't hide it on the floor, behind your computer or TV. try to elevate it - Wi-Fi signals have an easier time traveling through open space.

 Does your router have movable aerials?
 The Wi-Fi signal beams out from the sides of the antenna, and up (perpendicular to the router) is usually best so the signal doesn't shoot into the ground or ceiling.

 If the weak or slow Wi-Fi continues despite moving the router, consider upgrading it to a better one.

 The oldest to newest Wi-Fi standard are: 802.11b, 802.11g, 802.11n, 802.11ac and Wi-Fi 6.
 If you have an older wireless "b" or "g" router you should consider replacing it with a newer device that offers longer ranges and faster connection speeds.

 Why not be cheeky and ask your ISP to send you an updated wireless router?
 If you've been a customer for a while it should help you out, but watch out if it asks you to sign up for a new contract.